-In a great location at the center of town and walking distance to the markets, restaurants and Pub Street, Hotel de la Paix is convenient to most everything Siem Reap has to offer and still only a 15-minute drive to the entrance of the Angkor Wat complex.
+In a great location at the center of town and within walking distance to the markets, restaurants, and Pub Street, Park Hyatt Siem Reap is convenient to most everything Siem Reap has to offer and still only a 15-minute drive to the entrance of the Angkor Wat complex.

-Hotel de la Paix can arrange a variety of excursions for you, and offers several special packages from temple sightseeing to a cultural experience that introduces you to Khmer history and traditions, and enables you to visit some of the community projects that de la Paix is involved with.
+Park Hyatt Siem Reap can arrange a variety of excursions for you, and offers several special packages from temple sightseeing to a cultural experience that introduces you to Khmer history and traditions, and enables you to visit some of the community projects that Park Hyatt Siem Reap is involved in.

 The passion and commitment to these causes is evident in every aspect of the hotel’s management and in every staff member – Guest Relations Manager Cristina Akemi Shimabukuro, who took me to visit the Sewing School and Sangkeum Center, volunteers at Sangkeum on her day off.
 Every child there knew her by name and was excited to see her!